-A transfer of funds in your traditional IRA from one trustee directly to another, either at your request or at the trustee's request, is not a rollover.
+A transfer of funds in your traditional IRA from one trustee directly to another, either at your request or at the trustee's request, isn't a rollover.
 This includes the situation where the current trustee issues a check to the new trustee but gives it to you to deposit.
 Because there is no distribution to you, the transfer is tax free.
-Because it is not a rollover, it is not affected by the 1-year waiting period required between rollovers.
+Because it isn't a rollover, it isn't affected by the 1-year waiting period required between rollovers.
 This waiting period is discussed later under Rollover From One IRA Into Another.